spidasoftware/installer/README.md

--mongobackupdir    | directory that mongodb backups will be stored (defaults to /apps/spidamin/backups/mongodb) -postgresbackupdir | directory that mongodb backups will be stored (defaults to /apps/spidamin/backups/postgres) -mongodatadir      | mongodb data directory (defaults to not mounted) --no-spidamin      | don't install spidamin --no-postgresql    | don't install postgresql --no-mongodb       | don't install mongodb
+-mongobackupdir    | directory that mongodb backups will be stored (defaults to /apps/spidamin/backups/mongodb) -postgresbackupdir | directory that mongodb backups will be stored (defaults to /apps/spidamin/backups/postgres) -mongodatadir      | mongodb data directory (defaults to not mounted) --no-spidamin      | don't install spidamin (if databases and min are on differnt machines) --no-postgresql    | don't install postgresql (if databases and min are on differnt machines) --no-mongodb       | don't install mongodb (if databases and min are on differnt machines)

 Updating SPIDAmin